03. Differentiation: Competing in a Sea of Commodities

 Schweppes: The Right Category Beats the Bigger Market

-• Schweppes faced a choice: compete as a soft drink against Coke and Pepsi, or own the mixer category outright.
+- Schweppes faced a choice: compete as a soft drink against Coke, Pepsi, and countless soda pops, or own the mixer category outright.

-• David Ogilvy chose the mixer position — a smaller market with no real competition — making Schweppes the undisputed category leader.
+- David Ogilvy positioned Schweppes as the ultimate mixer — a smaller market with no real competition — making Schweppes the undisputed category leader.

 Key Insight: A smaller market where you can win beats a larger market where you can't be heard.